 To remove a tag, click the Remove tag icon inside the tag.

 Below the summary is an input field for the issue description.
 If the issue summary is descriptive enough, you can skip it — the description is not mandatory.
 However, when the issue is more complex, it often helps to solve an issue faster when you describe it in more detail.

 The options in the toolbar let you choose to format the issue description as rich text with the WYSYWIG editor or using Markdown syntax.

 Supplemental Text Fields

 The new issue view supports a special type of custom field for storing text.
-These fields store a string of characters that you can format in WYSIWYG or Markdown mode.
+These fields store a string of characters that you can format in Visual or Markdown mode.

 Fields with this type are not shown in the sidebar with other custom fields.
 Instead, they appear just below the issue description.